Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Types of SLMs

 \subsubsection{\textbf{Code Generation:}}

 WizardCoder \cite{luo2023wizardcoder}, a Code Evol-Instruct fine-tuned Code model, achieves superior performance compared to Anthropic's Claude and Google's Bard and surpasses other open-source code LLMs on four benchmarks HumanEval, HumanEval+, MBPP, and DS-1000.
-Code Llama \cite{rozière2023code} is a family of Llama 2 where Code Llama Python 7B outperforms Llama 2 70B on HumanEval and MBPP.
-Stable Code 3B \cite{stable-code-3b} is a 3B parameter code completion model that achieves on par performance on Multi-PL as compared to Code Llama 7b.
+Code Llama \footnote{https://arxiv.org/abs/2308.12950} is a family of Llama 2 where Code Llama Python 7B outperforms Llama 2 70B on HumanEval and MBPP.
+Stable Code 3B is a 3B parameter code completion model that achieves on par performance on Multi-PL as compared to Code Llama 7b, as per Stability AI technical report.